-A person's heritage is made up of the practices, and traditions that are passed on from parents to children.
-Heritage is also about what has been passed on from the family, community and place where people have been raised.
-For example a person may have grown up in a family of medical professionals or in a proudly Zulu family where the old customs are still followed.
-This is part of their heritage.
-People also have a national heritage.
-A person who was born in South Africa has a South African heritage.
-This also means they have an African heritage because they were born on this continent.
+Heritage is a deceptively simple idea.
+It can be considered to be made up of the practices and traditions that are passed on from parents to children, but it also has to do with what has been passed on from the family, community and place where people have been raised.
+For example, heritage can include a family's professional history; religious affiliation; or cultural traditions.
+Yet heritage also includes that which is part of the national consciousness.
+A person who was born in South Africa, for instance, has both a national South African heritage, as well as a more personal and private one.
+Such a person might also be considered to have an African heritage too, because they were born on the continent of Africa.

-There are different types of heritage.
-A country’s natural heritage is its beautiful environment and natural resources like gold and water.
-Areas that are very special and where animals or plants are in danger of extinction like the St. Lucia Wetlands and uKhahlamba Drakensberg Parks in KwaZulu Natal are world heritage sites.
-They are respected and protected against harm.
+Clearly then, there are different types of heritage.
+A country’s natural heritage is its beautiful environment and natural resources, like gold and water.
+Areas that are very special and where animals or plants are in danger of extinction like the St. Lucia Wetlands and uKhahlamba Drakensberg Parks in KwaZulu Natal are said to be World Heritage Sites, because they are considered to be so unique that they are internationally respected and protected against harm.

-Cultural heritage is formed by those things or expressions that show the creativity of people.
-These can be special monuments, like a building, sculpture, painting, a cave dwelling or anything important because of its history, artistic or scientific value.
-The styles of buildings can also be part of our cultural heritage because of their architecture, where they are built or what they were used for.
-Robben Island, The Cradle of Humankind at the caves of Sterkfontein, Swartkrans and Kromdraai in Gauteng, the uKhahlamba Drakensberg Park and the ancient city of Mapungubwe in Limpopo are all examples of South Africans cultural heritage.
+Cultural heritage might include natural resources or land formations, but is also formed of those things that are symbollic of the creativity and livelihoods of a group of people.
+For instance, it could include special monuments, buildings, sculptures, paintings, cave dwellings or anything else deemed important because of its history, artistic or scientific value.
+The style of buildings can also be considered part of one's cultural heritage because of their specific type of architecture, where they are built or what they are used for.
+Therefore, Robben Island, the Cradle of Humankind at the caves of Sterkfontein, Swartkrans and Kromdraai in Gauteng, the uKhahlamba Drakensberg Park and the ancient city of Mapungubwe in Limpopo are all examples of South African cultural heritage.